 She has designed and produced creative educational resource packs for schools and libraries.
 This has included a children’s book called Noni the Blacksmith and developed and delivered workshops and family events across the South West.

-Marie has a strong background in archaeology, heritage and culture, as well as expertise in digital communications and a proven track record of creating and managing successful public events.
+Marie has a strong background in archaeology, heritage and culture, as well as expertise in digital communications.

 Marie moved to Exeter to work as a Project Archaeologist for the Exeter Archaeological Field Unit.
-She then re-trained in digital communications, working in a commercial environment.
-Through this she developed insight and experience of different business models, gaining first hand experience of the importance of PR and branding.
-She has experience in market research, audience development, sales and the customer journey, and has a breadth of technical knowledge in various digital and customer relationship management platforms.
+She then re-trained in digital communications, working with businesses, charities and heritage organisations to help them reach and engage with their target audiences.
+She has a breadth of technical knowledge in various digital and customer relationship management platforms.